BELOVED INDIA was started in 2015

 It mainly focuses on the Indian spiritual concepts

 and tries to revive the lost connection between the past and the present.

 Through the creation of artworks, it explores, experiences and experiments.

 Through exhibitions, presentations and workshops, it shares, influences and spreads.

 When there is righteousness in the heart, there is beauty in the character.
 When there is beauty in the character, there is harmony in the home.
 When there is harmony in the home, there is order in the nation.
 When there is order in the nation, there is peace in the world.

-Her motive and mission is to re-stir Indian spirituality and philosophy and present it with personal quest.
+Her work shows influence from the folk style and reveals the intricacy of traditional Indian art form.
+Mythology and spirituality predominantly mark her subject.
+Her motive and mission is to reignite the interest in Indian spirituality and philosophy and present it through her personal quest.
 She aims to dig out the ancient treasures, meanings and possibilities that have got submerged under the ceremonial practices.